 In 2018, NCCSS central office spearheaded an initiative where several workgroups were formed to focus on working together to improve our program.
 Composed of state and county staff, the workgroups were tasked with identifying improvements on several key areas: enforcement best practices, establishment best practices, and data analytics.
 A fourth group was convened in early 2019 that is focused on improving our outreach into the community, ensuring that we reach the customers that need our help, build relationships with allied agencies that will enhance the services that we offer, and that we provide the best possible service to all.
-In 2022, these groups were instrumental in the development of the plan for the next statewide child support system.
+In 2021, the groups were expanded to include a systems modernization focus group that will be assisting in developing the plan for improving the statewide child support system.